 Before you start, check whether a JDK is already installed.
-Open a shell console and type ${\tt echo}$

-\$JAVA_HOME and hit Enter.
+Open a shell console and type echo \$JAVA\HOME and hit Enter.

-- If it returns something like /opt/JDK8 or /usr/lib/jvm/java8, then your JDK is installed and properly configured. - If nothing is displayed, you'll need to install the JDK or set the \$JAVA_HOME environment variable.
+- If it returns something like/opt/JDK8 or /usr/lib/jvm/java8, then your JDK is installed and properly configured. - If nothing is displayed, you'll need to install the JDK or set the \$JAVA\HOME environment variable.
 You can set this environment variable in your user account's 'profile' file.
-Alternatively, you can set this after installing Confluence, by defining this path in your Confluence installation's setenv.sh file, usually located in the Confluence bin directory. - If you have installed an unsupported JDK and you want to use SSL then you need to install the Sun JSSE package.
+Alternatively, you can set this after installing Confluence, by defining this path in your Confluence installation's setenv.sh file, usually located in the Confluence bin directory.